Kijimuna/PresenceRestStack/Readme.md

 # Presence Sensor Rest Stack Example #

-This example uses a very simple REST Stack to manage some presence sensor (PIRI1 to PIRI5 and CAM1 to CAM5).
+This example uses a very simple REST Stack to manage some presence sensors (PIRI1 to PIRI5 and CAM1 to CAM5).

 Supported operations are
 * list all sensors
 * attach a sensor (use it to detect presence)
 * detach a sensor (don't use it anymore)
-* show attach date and last detected presence
-** for a single sensor
+* show attach date and last detected presence for a single sensor
-** for all sensors
+* show attach date and last detected presence for all sensors

 ## Example ##